Family and Divorce Law

 Our Family law attorneys understand the complexity involved with family law cases.
 Family and Divorce law requires a special touch.
 Sometimes the family and divorce law problem needs a hammer while other times it requires a soft touch.
 Which ever your situation is we can help.
 We’ll try to negotiate a settlement that reflects the needs of your family.
 If after negotiations there’s no agreement we’ll aggressively move forward with a trial.

 Law ScaleAre you looking for Tulsa attorneys who will fight aggressively for you?
-Our team of family & divorce attorneys have the experience needed in Oklahoma law to secure the outcome you deserve.
+Our team of legal separation attorneys have the experience needed in Oklahoma law to secure the outcome you deserve.

 Call us today for a free consultation 918-743-2233 or contact us online.